 3. How will you get the word out?
 The first question is, do you even have an email list?
 If not, you need to start one immediately.
 I suggest looking into a service like Constant Contact or Mail Chimp, which makes it easy to send out emails like the ones we send you.
 Once you have an email list, develop an email strategy.
 One email will not be enough to fill a retreat.
 You need to send multiple emails to people throughout the process.
 It’s important to find the right balance between not enough email communication and over-emailing your students.

 4. Create a launch plan for your retreat.
+One of the most important tips for creating successful yoga retreats is having a launch plan.
 A couple of years ago, I was noticing that my yoga teacher trainings were not filling up as much as they should be.
 When I spoke to my marketing guru, she asked me, have you ever launched your training?
 Looking back, I realized I had launched my studio, my retreats and everything else I had ever done, but I had never launched my yoga teacher trainings.
 You have to create a launch in order to get people excited about your retreat.

 5. Open your networks.
 Talk about your retreat to everyone you know.
 Ask for support and help in getting the word out.
 Email people personally inviting them to attend.

-If you follow these basic principles, you will beging to create a future in leading successful yoga retreats around the world.
+If you follow these basic principles, you will begging to create a future in leading successful yoga retreats around the world.
 And how much fun is that!

 Which tip for creating successful yoga retreats did you find most helpful?
 Do you have any additional tips for creating successful yoga retreats?
 We’d love to hear them in the comment section below!